F22

 - Locate the filling loop (usually a braided hose with two valves).

-- Open both valves slowly until the gauge rises to about 1.2–1.5 bar.
+- Open both valves slowly until the gauge rises to approximately 1.2–1.5 bar.

 - Close both valves fully and ensure there is no continuous filling.

-- Check for leaks: Inspect visible pipework, radiators, and the boiler underside for signs of water leaks.
+- Check for leaks: Inspect visible pipework, radiators, and the boiler's underside for signs of water leaks.

 - Engineer tasks:

-- Test and replace the water pressure sensor if pressure is correct but F22 persists.
+- Test and replace the water pressure sensor if the pressure is correct but F22 persists.

 - Locate and repair hidden leaks in the system.